aleon1220/kiwiki/Software-Development-Life-Cycle/security/readme.md

 PASSWORD=$(printf "$(openssl pkeyutl -decrypt -inkey ~/.ssh/id_rsa -in $ENCRYPTED_DATA_FILE)")
 ```

+### sign git commits with SSH keys

-configure a specific SSH key for use with Git, you can follow these steps:
+configure a specific SSH key for use with git

 1. **Set Up a Specific SSH Key** :